MalasadaTech/masq-monitor/README.md

 - `default_days`: Default number of days to limit the search to if no `last_run` timestamp exists and the `--days` flag is not specified.
 - `report_username`: Your name or username to be displayed in generated reports.
 - `default_template_path`: The default template to use for all queries that don't have a specific template.
+- `extensions`: An array of extension script filenames from the `extensions` directory to run globally for all queries.
 - `queries`: A map of named queries to execute against search platforms.
   - `platform`: Search platform to use for this query.
 Currently supported: "urlscan", "silentpush".
 Defaults to "urlscan" if not specified.
   - `query`: The search query string formatted for the specified platform.